joe-gr4vy/sample-standalone-google-pay-android/README.md

 ## How it works

-1. **Get a Gr4vy API token** — a local backend server generates a short-lived token using your private key
+1. **Get a Gr4vy API token** — `server.js` runs locally and generates a short-lived token using your private key
-2. **Request payment** — configure the Google Pay request and call `PaymentRequest.show()`
+2. **Request payment** — `App.js` fetches the token from the server, configures the Google Pay request, and calls `PaymentRequest.show()`
-3. **Create a transaction** — submit the Google Pay token to Gr4vy
+3. **Create a transaction** — the Google Pay token is submitted to Gr4vy to create a transaction

-The key files are:
-- `App.js` — the React Native app
-- `server.js` — a simple local token server (mirrors `pages/api/token.js` from the web sample)

 ## Prerequisites